 Legitimate Businessmen's Social Club: The Antivan Crows' contact in Denerim talks almost completely in innuendo in order to disguise what business he is actually discussing, never mind that the only eavesdropper his verbiage could fool would be a deaf one.
 You, as the player, can lampshade this very fact and he'll simply explain that he has no idea who's listening in and just wants an out in case he's questioned.
 If you keep ignoring his attempts at innuendo, he snaps at you.
 It's worth it.
 After you complete the questline, he's willing to speak more openly.

 Leitmotif: The darkspawn have a main theme, and several remixes of that theme for special encounters.
 The elves also have their own leitmotif, with various remixes of "In Uthenera."

-Leliana's song - no, not the DLC - is in the menu music, the romance theme, and during some of the more tender moments.
+Leliana's song - no, not the DLC - is heard in the menu music, in the romance theme, and during some of the more tender moments.
 Keep in mind, the song is about mortality and sacrifice.

 Let Us Never Speak of This Again: The foursome/threesome option.
 Subverted when Zevran notes that he doesn't mind not speaking of it, as long as they can do it again.

 Level In Reverse: Two of the DLC packs use the same Cadash Thaig map geometry, except with the start and goal points reversed.